13 Secrets Termites Don’t Want You to Know

 We will leave you a few clues

 Most of the signs of a termite infestation are visual, like the mud tubes that termites create to help them get their two main needs—wood and water.
 “Since the two are often not found together, the termites create a ‘termite highway’ from the water source to the food source,” Crawley says.
 Other signs are swarms of flying termites—or the wings they leave behind.
 “If you see wings on the ground, it’s a sign that the termites have burrowed close by after having mated,” Crawley continues.
 Another dead giveaway is a pile of sawdust next to wooden objects.
-Learn the warning signs that you’ve got a termite infestation.

 We’re going to cost you—a lot